bjoernwedi/HA-energy-cards/README.md

                 endif %}
 ```

+# STEP 3 - Entities CARDS
+With some frequently used lovelace components

-The finally I placed the first card into my locelace frontend using:
+### The finally I placed the first card into my locelace frontend using:
 - custom:multiple-entity-row
 - custom:mini-graph-card
 - card_mod